AnthonyTechnologies/python-styleguide/syntax.md

 Okay in most cases.

 #### 2.12.1 Definition
-You can specify values for variables at the end of a function's parameter list, e.g., `def foo(a, b=0):`.
+It is possible to specify values for variables at the end of a function's parameter list, e.g., `def foo(a, b=0):`.
 If foo is called with only one argument, b is set to 0.
 If it is called with two arguments, b has the value of the second argument.

 #### 2.12.2 Pros
-Often you have a function that uses lots of default values, but on rare occasions you want to override the defaults.
+Often a function uses many default values, but on rare occasions the defaults must be overridden.
-Default argument values provide an easy way to do this, without having to define lots of functions for the rare exceptions.
+Default argument values provide an easy way to do so, without having to define many functions for the rare exceptions.
 As Python does not support overloaded methods/functions, default arguments are an easy way of "faking" the overloading behavior.